MASILab/phinet-lvo/README.md

 Run `train.py` to train a classification model with some desired arguments.

-`--datadir`: Path to where the unprocessed data is
+`--traindir`: Path to where the preprocessed training data is `--valdir`: Path to where the preprocessed validation data is

 `--classes`: comma-separated list of classes, case-sensitive.
 This corresponds to the directory names in your provided `--datadir` directory

-`--weightdir`: Path to location where the weights and model will be saved
+`--outdir`: Path to location where the weights and model will be saved

 `--numcores`: Number of cores to use in parallel preprocessing:
 - 1 refers to 1 core